xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

   space available for user volumes.
 - If an SR is completely full then it will not be possible to enable thin provisioning.
+- There will be more fragmentation, but the extent size is large (4MiB) so it shouldn't be too bad.